alinh99/chatGPTAPI/README.md

 ### Clone the GPT4All Repository:
 `git clone https://github.com/gpt4all/gpt4all.git`
+Follow the instruction of GPT4All model with Python version 3.10

+## Modify directory used in chat.py file
+In line 8, change your suitable directory in MODEL_NAME parameter

 ## Run Flask
 Use the `flask run` command to start the development server.